-The Dart becomes the smallest car in Dodge's lineup, and the compact sedan is also one of the most flexible with three different engines and numerous trim configurations.
+Introduced last year, the compact Dart is the smallest car in Dodge's lineup but also one of its most flexible with three different engines and numerous trim configurations.
 Leading the pack is the 160-hp, turbocharged 1.4-liter four-cylinder which returns fuel economy of 27/39 mpg city/highway.

-An ode to the past, Dodge’s muscle car, the Challenger, features retro styling that makes it look similar to the old model from the 70’s.
+An ode to Dodge’s past, the Challenger muscle car features retro styling that makes it look similar to the old model from the 70’s.
 The coupe seats up to five-passengers and even though it has an old-school look features plenty of new-school technology including a stereo with a 30 gb hard drive to store your music.

-Wrapping things up is the Grand Caravan minivan which also gets a lowered price for 2012.
+Wrapping things up is the Grand Caravan minivan.
 The second- and third-rows of the Grand Caravan both fold flat into the floor when you need more cargo space and the seven-seat people mover still features the powerful Pentastar V-6 under the hood.